jnnabugwu/Weight_tracking_app/README.md

 # Weight_tracking_app

-A simple weight-tracking app that uses cubits to add the the logs and get all logs.
+A simple weight-tracking app that uses cubits to add the logs and get all logs.

 ## Getting Started